Travel Tips to Optimise Your Next Family Holiday

 - Your family is just as important as the vistas you see.
 Make sure to get plenty of candids.
 If you need to, walk away from the scene a bit to see what a passerby would see, then photograph that.

-- Always keep your camera handy — you never know when a photo opp is going to present itself.
+- Always keep your camera handy — you never know when a photo opp will present itself.
 If you’re travelling with a DSLR, you may want to keep your smartphone easily accessible for those times when you need to snap ASAP.

 Here’s another reason for getting out of bed early — the Golden Hour, right around sunrise, is the prettiest lighting for photography.